piskvorky/gensim/docs/_sources/wiki.txt

   itself is blazing fast and most time is already spent on I/O conversions, so the extra effort of sending data around over the network actually **slows the algorithm down**.
-For this reason, there is no distributed variant of the two-pass algo.
+For this reason, there is no distributed variant of the two-pass algo in `gensim`.

 --------------------

 ..
-[1]  My laptop = dual-core 2.53GHz MacBook Pro, 4GB RAM, OS X with `libVec`.
+[1]  My laptop = Core2Duo 2.53GHz MacBook Pro, 4GB RAM, OS X with `libVec`.

 ..
 [2]
   Here we're mostly interested in performance, but it is interesting to look at the retrieved LSA concepts, too.
-I am no expert and don't see into Wiki's bowels, but Brian Mingus had this to say about the result::
+I am no Wikipedia expert and don't see into Wiki's bowels, but Brian Mingus had this to say about the result::

     There appears to be a lot of noise in your dataset.
 The first three topics